 Admission to graduate programs requires a bachelor’s degree or equivalent from a regionally accredited or internationally recognized college or university.
 Some programs may have additional requirements.

 Admission to the School of Business graduate program is granted only to those with a high promise of success in graduate business study.
 The School of Business recognizes that many factors determine a person’s potential.
 Consequently, the School adopts a comprehensive application review by taking into consideration all aspects which support the candidate’s admission.
 The Admissions Committee evaluates undergraduate preparation, entrance exam scores, managerial work experience, community service and motivation.

 Transcripts.
-Official college and/or university transcript indicating your receipt of a bachelor's degree from a regionally accredited college/university or a listed international institution and your cumulative undergraduate Grade Point Average (GPA).
-Your transcript should indicate either a major in accounting or an equivalency in accounting.
+Official college and/or university transcript attesting to the receipt of a bachelor’s degree or equivalent from a regionally accredited college/university or a listed international institution and your cumulative undergraduate Grade Point Average (GPA).

 Recommendations.
-Two letters of recommendation that speak to your potential for successful study at the graduate level and address your potential for success in business.
+Two letters of recommendation that directly address the applicant’s potential for study at the graduate level and for a successful career in business.